open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 ![Providing Detail on New Issue](images/vi-new-issue.png)

-After this, you will then research the possible solutions or ideas on how to address the issue and write a comment with this information, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).
+After you have submitted the new Issue, you will then research the possible solutions, or ideas, on how to address the Issue.
+Once you've completed your research, then you will add a comment detailing your proposed solution, as you can see [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/15).
 Someone else will hopefully provide input (as Dogi did here) and then you can move ahead with making the proposed changes.

-Note: It is very important to patiently wait until someone from the OLE confirms to make the change that your issue has brought up before you start working on the issue.
-Check out this example issue that shows the importance of confirmation: [#1465](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/1465).
+IMPORTANT: Issues are _not required_ to be approved _before_ a Pull Request is submitted for the respective fix; however, we do suggest that you wait until someone from the OLE confirms/approves the change that your issue addresses BEFORE you begin work on the fix.
+Check out this example issue, per Dogi, that shows the importance of confirmation: [#1465](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues/1465).

+**BE WARNED!** If the OLE member(s) does not approve your issue, prior to the creation of the Pull Request, your efforts may be in vain.
+If the OLE member(s) does not approve the change, the Pull Request will not be merged and the Issue will not be counted towards your "First Steps" progress.
+Therefore, it is suggested that you wait for the OLE member(s) to approve your Issue submission.

+_**SPECIAL NOTE:**_ Aspiring Virtual Interns have a tendency to speed through this process in order to check off their "First Steps" requirements.
+The purpose of these requirements is to fix an actual problem and improve the "First Steps" as a whole.
+Take time to review the "First Steps" materials to identify real issues and to research helpful solutions.
+It is also important to search current/open Issues to see if the problem has already been identified.

 ## Create a New Branch